Superalgos/Superalgos/Social-Trading/README2.md

    - There are local changes on my development machine that have not yet been pushed to the GitHub repository.
 I will commit and push these changes soon.

 2. **Unconnected Service Functions:**
    - Some functions in the service router are not yet connected to the UI.
-I'm actively working ON enhance the overall functionality of the application.
+This includes [list the specific functions or describe the functionality].
+I'm actively working on connecting these functions to enhance the overall functionality of the application.

 ---

 ### Update History

 - **Date:** [2023/08/27]
-  - RemovePost()
+  - Updated information about unpushed local changes and unconnected service functions in the README.

 ---

 ### To-Do List

+- [ ] Commit and push local changes to the GitHub repository.
 - [ ] Connect the following service functions to the UI:
   - [ ] RemovePost Function
   - [ ] Function 2